hmxmilohax/rb3-pc/readme.md

 		* Adjusting the frame rate to be higher than 60 exponentially uses more resources, so this is not recommended for low end machines.
 		* Be aware that framerates higher than 60 may cause the vocal pitch detection to behave incorrectly.
 	* **Change "ZCULL Accuracy" to "Relaxed"** - Provides a slight performance improvement but may cause graphical anomalies in very rare situations.
 	* **Adjust "Resolution Scale"** to preference and to what your computer can handle.
-Lower for performance gains at a drastic cost in quality.
 Increase for sharper graphics at the cost of higher GPU requirements.
 This forces the game to run at this resolution.
+Lowering this below 100% isn't worth it as it won't give much, if any, framerate gains.
 	* **Adjust "Output Scaling"** to preference and to what your computer can handle.
 This affects how the game is "blown up" in size when fitting to your monitor's native resolution.
-Helpful for those keeping Resolution Scale at 100% and playing on a monitor larger than 1280x720.
+Helpful for those keeping Resolution Scale (mentioned above) at 100% and playing on a monitor larger than 1280x720.
-		* Nearest is completely unfiltered and gives you an unmodified image.
+		* "Nearest" is completely unfiltered and gives you raw unmodified image.
+This can cause the game to look pixelated.
-		* Bilinear filter uses smoothing to scale the image up.
+		* "Bilinear" uses smoothing to scale the image up.
 This may cause the game to look blurry.
+This can cause the game to look blurry.
-		* FidelityFX Super Resolution (FSR) uses complicated math to sharpen and enhance the image.
+		* FidelityFX Super Resolution (FSR) uses complicated math to sharpen and enhance the image when it gets blown up to your monitor's resolution.
+This can create odd artifacts in some instances.
 			* You can use "RCAS Sharpening Strength" below to adjust the strength of its effect.
 	* ![A tan square with a solid outline.](images/cust/smalltan.png "Tan Square") **For high-end GPUs and advanced users**:
 		* **Change "Default Resolution" to "1920x1080"**.
 While Rock Band 3 officially caps out at 720p, 1080p can be forced on by manually editing the configuration file or editing the game data configuration.
 Please refer to [the relevant guide on how to do this and what benefits there are](forcefullhd.md) after finishing up with everything else.